Updated on November 20, 2023

 • Increased blood pressure

-Side effects of Klonopin withdrawal can be deadly (due to the risk for seizures), so you should not quit without professional medical supervision.
+Side effects of Klonopin withdrawal can be deadly.
+Don’t quit without professional medical supervision.

 Sponsored